MrPio/Antiyomacy/README.md

 - `economy.pl`
     - **get_income/2** : Calculate a province income.
 This will be added to the province money at the end of the turn
+    - **check_buys/3** : Checks if a list of resources can be bought and returns the remaining money of the province.
+This is useful to list all the possible purchase moves for a given province (non-deterministic)
-    - **check_buy/3** : Checks whether a building or unit purchase can be achieved and returns the returns the province's remaining money
+    - **check_buy/3** : Checks whether a building or unit purchase can be achieved and returns the remaining money of the province.
+This is useful generate one possible purchase move for a given province (non-deterministic)
 ---
 ### Other files